wpsharks/s2member-kb/tutorials/2015/234-s2eot-shortcode-documentation.md

 ---

 - `round_to=""` In some cases you might like to round the date in a certain way.
 For instance, if you want to round the date/time to a time relative to the date itself, you could set this to `round_to="tomorrow"`; i.e., the day after the time that is returned.
 Or, you could set this to `round_to="yesterday"`; i.e., the day before the time that is returned.
 This shortcode also supports anything that is accepted by PHP's `strtotime()` function.
-Equivalent to: `strotime('[round_to]', '%%date%%')`; i.e., relative to the `%%date%%`.
+Equivalent to: `strtotime('[round_to]', '%%date%%')`; i.e., relative to the `%%date%%`.

 ---